akitikkx/Insight/README.md

 # Insight: Movies and Series Search
-Insight: Movies and TV Search is a Jetpack-powered, MVVM Android application that retrieves movie and series information from the OMDb API.
+Insight: Movies and TV Search is a Jetpack-powered, MVVM Kotlin Android application that retrieves movie and series information from the OMDb API.
 The user is presented with a search field upon entry where they are required to provide a title of either a movie or series.
 Searching can either be for a movie or a series via the two call-to-action buttons presented.
 The results are displayed below the search